 Arif Mohammad khan is Head – System Development in Voereir.
 He is heading PDU and R&D for VoerEir and developing industry leading offering in the area of NFV and help operator to onboard VNF.
 He has built a team of stars in India, Sweden and Poland.
 He is open source enthusiast and involved in Cloud from early days.
 Arif has been eager to take on new challenges, enthusiastically developing new services and products, which have led him to author several research papers, as well as being the driving force behind many promising patents.
 He is driving force behind meet up in OpenStack, ODL and OPNFV in India.
 Previous to VoerEir he was Chief Enterprise Architect in Ericsson and leading a cloud PDU for services organization.

-Ashiq Khan is an Assistant Manager at NTT DOCOMO, Inc. where his present work focus is on research and development of the 5G mobile network for 2020.
-He has 10 years of work experience in network virtualization, and was involved in ETSI NFV standardization, NFV-based mobile network development, and the consequent commercial roll-out of the world’s first multi-vendor virtualized Evolved Packet Core (vEPC) mobile system by DOCOMO in March 2016.
+Ashiq Khan works for Rakuten, an MNO in Japan.
+He has over 10 years of work experience in network virtualization, and was involved in ETSI NFV standardization, NFV-based mobile network development, and the consequent commercial roll-out of the world’s first multi-vendor virtualized Evolved Packet Core (vEPC) mobile system by DOCOMO in March 2016.
 As a founding member, he contributed in building the OPNFV community from the start, and was a TSC member until September 2016.
 He initiated the Doctor and Promise project in OPNFV.
-Ashiq is now the chair of OPNFV Tokyo User Group.
+Ashiq is also involved in the OSN User Group in Tokyo.
 He holds a PhD in computer science from the University of Tsukuba.

 Being part of AT&T’s Domain 2.0 Architecture and Design team, Bin currently focuses on implementing AT&T’s open source strategy in network virtualization and cloud, and driving IPv6 and NFV Networking domains in OPNFV and OpenStack.
 Bin’s technical expertise ranges from mobile device, mobile Internet and web platform to network infrastructure, NFV, SDN and cloud computing.
 Bin’s experience covers software development, engineering management, project management, product management and business development.